Soil & Plant Testing

 International Soil Samples

-- With that information Logan Labs will forward the necessary documents for you to include with your samples.
-With the new regulations in place, this is the only way your samples will get through customs.
-If you have any questions you may contact Logan Labs directly 888-494-7645
+1. With the appropriate information, Logan Labs will email necessary documentation required for you to include with the samples.
+With the new regulations in place, this is the only way soil samples will get through customs.
+If you have questions, you may contact Logan Labs directly at 888-494-7645.